 For sensitive, introspective readers, the book may feel like an emotional roller coaster as it careens through brain science, morality and even law.
 But Gazzaniga is a funny, sympathetic and trusty guide, making the trip not just worthwhile, but fun.

-I am struck by how language (and subsequent thought) traps and twists perception.
-You might say language itself serves as a kind of self-fulfilling prophecy.
-Of course, all this is simply a by-product (emergent property) of the bio-hookwink that is pulling emotion’s strings.
-The real problem of believing we have free will is that this belief (implicit or implied) drives us to contend with ourselves in an unwinnable battle.
+It is striking how language and ensuing thought entangles perception.
+You might say language itself serves as a kind of self-fulfilling prophecy that often over-stresses emotion.
+Naturally, this language-emotion loop is a by-product (a.k.a. emergent property, p.121) of the bio-hoodwink, (p.100).
+The real problem occurs when the ensuing perceptions, reinforced by an implicit or implied belief in free will, drives us to contend with ourselves in an unwinnable battle.

-Contrary to what the author (or at least the review) says, I find that we use free will as our “escape cause” from reality.
-The illusion of “personal responsibility” offers us the promise of escape in that we can presumably get what we want if we just take more responsibility.
-That is why Of old those who excelled in the pursuit of the way did not use it to enlighten the people but to hoodwink them.
+Contrary to what the author says, I find that we use free will as our escape clause from reality.
+The illusion of personal responsibility offers us the promise of escape in that we can presumably get what we want if we just take more responsibility.
+This is how civilization keeps its populations in line.
+As chapter 65 reveals, Of old those who excelled in the pursuit of the way did not use it to enlighten the people but to hoodwink them.